Sarcopenia

 Can sarcopenia be improved?

 Many people can improve sarcopenia with progressive resistance exercise, balance training, regular physical activity, and adequate nutrition, especially sufficient protein intake.
+A supervised plan may help you start safely and progress at the right speed.

 How is sarcopenia diagnosed?